Salma2018170/VOIS_Task1_Java/README.md

 2. **Scenario 2**: Apply filters for "Headphones" and "Grocery", select a discount, navigate to the fourth page, choose an item, add it to the cart, and verify its presence in the cart.

 The tests are designed to run with a browser resolution of 1024x768 pixels and utilize best practice coding standards for maintainability.

-## Features
-- **Search and Add to Cart**: Automates the process of searching for items and adding them to the cart.
-- **Filter and Discount Application**: Handles filtering and applying discounts on items.
-- **Page Navigation**: Navigates through pages and selects items.

 ## Technologies Used
 - **Java**: Programming language used for writing test scripts.